Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: Comparison with experimental data

 \section{Comparison with experimental data}

-In this section we compare the experimental data with the results obtained from our model.
-Therefore we obtain the allowed ranges of the neutrino masses along with the perturbation term.
-We do this in two stages.
-In the first stage, we compere the results of neutrino masses in our model in Eq.\,(\ref{em2}) with the mass constraints of $\Delta m_{31}^{2}$ which obtained from the experimental data, in Table \ref{h1}.
-Therefore the allowed ranges for $m_1=m_0$ is obtained as follow, $m_1=m_0\approx (4.82-4.93)10^{-2}eV$, which agree well with the allowed ranges for $m_1$ and $m_0$ that obtained in Ref \cite{me1}.
+In this section, we compare the results obtained from our generalized FL model at remarkable point D (while $B=0$) with the available experimental data in Eq.\,(\ref{exp}).
+It is important to note that in the generalized FL model \cite{me1} almost there are some numerical predictions for neutrino parameters while $B\neq0$.
+Therefore, in this section, we compare our herein results with the corresponding ones obtained in \cite{me1}, too.
+Let us accomplish this in two steps.

-In the second stage, we expect that the different nonzero terms of the perturbation matrix Eq.\,(\ref{eM2}) are roughly of similar order.
-We may then expect $\varepsilon\sim\mathcal{O}(1)$, and could predict the order of $m_2^{(1)}$ in Eq.\,(\ref{xdef}).
-Therefore by using $m_0\sim\mathcal{O}(10^{-2})$ from previous stage and $\sin\theta_{13}\sim\mathcal{O}(10^{-1})$ from the experimental data in Table \ref{h1}, we predict $m_2^{(1)}\sim \mathcal{O}(10^{-3})$.
-As a result of this prediction we obtain the allowed ranges of the neutrino perturbation parameters, $m_2^{(1)}$ and $\varphi$.
-Therefore the allowed range of $m_2$ will be obtained, too.
-We do this by mapping neutrino mass constraints obtained from the experimental data, $\Delta m_{21}^{2}$, onto our parameter space.
-In Figure (\ref{fig.2}) we have plotted the overlap regions of $\Delta m_{21}^{2}$ and our model along with the allowed ranges of $m_0$ onto perturbation parameter space, $|m^{(1)}_2|$, and $\varphi$.
+In the first step, we compute the allowed ranges for the parameters of the neutrino mass matrix along with the perturbation term.
+We do this, by comparing and mapping our herein results of neutrino masses with neutrino mass constraints obtained from the available experimental data for $\delta m^{2}$ and $\Delta m^{2}$ in Eq.\,(\ref{exp}) respectively.